metashell/metashell/docs/getting_metashell/build.md

 > argument to Clang's `cmake`.

 > Also note that Metashell is prepared for being built against the version of
-> Clang you can find in the `templight` directory.
-It is staticly linked against
+> Clang you can find in the `3rd/templight` directory.
+It is staticly linked
-> Clang and if you use a different version of Clang, the list of libraries to
+> against Clang and if you use a different version of Clang, the list of
-> link against might be different.
+> libraries to link against might be different.
 You can update it in
 > `cmake/Modules/FindClang.cmake`.

 You need to follow the manual build instructions of your platform and pass the